WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

 ## 2022 02 16 | Intro to CSS
 Starting the CSS Intro in class.
 Also, working on the SB05.
 Fixing the filter.
 I need to set up a check flag feature that will help me keep from adding additional cards that I did not want.
+[UPDATE] As it goes, I both fixed and broke the main filter.
+Everything will filter as long we select a type.
+However, if I select size, align, or legend, it all breaks (>.<).
+I will continue working on this after class.

 ---